OfficeDev/office-js-docs-pr/docs/includes/install-office-that-uses-legacy-edge-or-ie.md

     ```

 3. Change the `Version` value to `16.0.11929.20946` to install a version that uses Edge Legacy, or to `16.0.10730.20348` to install a version that uses Internet Explorer.
-4. Optionally, change the value of `OfficeClientEdition` to `"32"` to install 32-bit Office; and change the `Language ID` value as needed to install Office in a different language.
+4. Optionally, change the value of `OfficeClientEdition` to `"32"` to install 32-bit Office, and change the `Language ID` value as needed to install Office in a different language.
-5. Open a Command Prompt *as an administrator*.
+5. Open a command prompt *as an administrator*.
 6. Navigate to the folder with the `setup.exe` and `config.xml` files.
-7. Run the following command:
+7. Run the following command.

     ```command&nbsp;line
     setup.exe /configure config.xml